dougsweetser/Q/docs/Blogs/Bet_against_Lubos/bet_against_Lubos.md

 vector have four basis elements, not just three.
 To make the basis for the time term explicit instead of implicit, I have often used the letter "e" to complete the collection with i, j, and k.
-The minor issue is that one should not mix the tuple notation - the paratheses - with the vector notation.
+The minor issue is that one should not mix the tuple notation - the parentheses - with the vector notation.
 It took quite a bit of polite pestering from David Halliday for me to finally see that issue.
-The lefthand side should be written as:
+The left-hand side should be written as:

 ![](two_ways_to_write_a_quaternion.png)